rseah145/smw-term2/Journal_3_notes/Section A.md

 <br>

 4. After successfully authenticating a user, the KDC discards the client's authenticator and creates a Ticket Granting Ticket (TGT) and encrypts a portion of the TGT using its own encryption key.
-The authenticated user's info is saved in the TGT and is encrypted using the KDC's encryption key.
+In short, the authenticated user's info is saved in the TGT and is encrypted using the KDC's encryption key.
 (Blue key and ticket + lock)
 ![image](../images/Pasted%20image%2020230814113744.png)